kganesh/halo-quote-copilot/README.md

 # HALO Quote Copilot

-A practice agentic platform on AWS Bedrock: one seller request becomes a draft quote where every number traces to a tool call or a cited document — or the run escalates and says why.
+An agentic platform on AWS Bedrock: one seller request becomes a draft quote where every number traces to a tool call or a cited document — or the run escalates and says why.

-**This is a learning build, not a production system.** All data is synthetic; no HALO systems, credentials or customer records are involved.
+**This app uses synthetic data.**

 Design and milestone plan: https://claude.ai/code/artifact/b3bf21a2-1e31-45c7-816b-66aa040ec8c3